jenovotny7/Express-Notes-Portfolio/README.md

 ​
 To install necessary dependencies, run the following command:
 ​
-git clone <repo> then run 'npm install' in the CLI
+git clone <repo>, then run 'npm install' in the CLI.

 ​
 ## Usage
 ​
-To create a note full stack taking app through Express JS.
+To create a note full stack note taking app through Express JS.
 Each note is saved through a unique ID created in a notes array via JSON.

 ## License